Temporally multiplexed ion-photon quantum interface via fast ion-chain transport: Introduction

-In this work, we demonstrate a temporal multiplexing scheme based on the transport of an ion-chain for improving the rate of ion-photon entanglement over long distances.
+In this work, we demonstrate such a temporal multiplexing scheme based on the transport of an ion-chain that can be used to improve the rate of ion-photon entanglement over long distances.
 In our experiments, we generate on-demand single photons by shuttling a nine-ion chain across the focus of a single-ion addressing beam.
-This scheme is expected to lead to a nearly nine-fold increase in attempt rate of the entanglement generation for quantum repeater nodes separated by >100 km.
+This scheme is expected to lead to a nearly nine-fold increase in attempt rate of the entanglement generation for quantum repeater nodes separated by >100\,km.
 We verify the single-photon nature of the photon trains by measuring a second-order time correlation of $g^{(2)}(0)$ = 0.060(13) without background subtraction.
-Furthermore, we address the problem of motional excitation during the transport, which is detrimental to local entangling operations~\cite{webb2018resilient} and in the case of using a cavity for stimulating the photons would lead to uncertainly in the coupling strength.~\cite{takahashi2020strong}.
-Using a shuttling function designed to mitigate motional excitation, we find coherent excitation of $\bar{n}_\alpha\sim$~50 on the center-of-mass (COM) mode during one round of ion chain transport.
-These results show that the proposed multiplexing scheme can be scaled up to higher rates provided that more optimal transport methods are applied.
+Furthermore, we investigate the problem of motional excitation during the transport, which is detrimental to local entangling operations~\cite{webb2018resilient} and, in the case of using a cavity for stimulating the photons, would lead to uncertainty in the coupling strength~\cite{takahashi2020strong}.
+Using a shuttling function designed to mitigate motional excitation, we find coherent excitation as high as $\bar{n}_\alpha\sim$~110 on the center-of-mass (COM) mode during one round of ion chain transport.
+These results show that the proposed multiplexing scheme can be scaled up to higher rates provided that more refined transport methods are applied.